 Another major modification to the 880 took its form in the Convair 990, produced in parallel with the 880-M between 1961 and 1963.
 Swissair named it Coronado, after an island off the San Diego coast where the first 990 landed.

 In May 1960, the model came into service with Delta Air Lines (DL), slightly updated as the 880-22m, with newer 805-3B engines.
 Cathay Pacific (CX), Japan Airlines (JL), Northeast (NE), Swissair (SR), TWA (TW), and Venezuela’s defunct VIASA also flew the type.

 Additionally, many Convair 880s were purchased for different uses by American Jet Industries when the aircraft left commercial service.
 One example was converted in 1974 to freighter use and flew with varying companies until 1982.
 Another was used to train FAA flight examiners until a small explosion in the cargo hold in 1995 destroyed the type.
 By 2000, most of the remaining examples were scrapped.

 Naval Testing Aircraft

 Finally, one 880-M was purchased by the United States Navy in 1980, modifying it as an in-flight tanker.
 The FAA bought it new from Convair and used it for 18 years.

 The type was assigned to the Naval Air Test Center at NAS Patuxent River, Maryland, and engaged in Tomahawk Cruise Missile testing and aircraft refueling procedures.

 In 1995, the single UC-880 was destroyed at NAS in a cargo hold explosive decompression drill.
-Via backup systems special to 880 and 9900, the aircraft managed to remain technically controllable.
+The aircraft remained technically controllable via backup systems unique to 880 and 990.